 - Now Enter http://192.168.l.254 on the URL of web browser

-- In the “Network Connection Details” window, you’ll find your router’s IP address listed as “IPv4 Default Gateway.”
+- In the “Network Connection Details” window, you’ll find your router’s brands are listed as “IPv4 Default Gateway.”

 For iPhone and iPad

 On an iPhone or iPad, just head to Settings > Wi-Fi, and then tap the name of your Wi-Fi network.
-You’ll see the router’s IP address listed as “Router”.
+You’ll see the default IP address listed as “Router”.

 A third-party app called Wi-Fi Analyzer is the easiest method for Android devices.